opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/vpc_v1.md

 * `shared` - (Optional) Specifies whether the shared SNAT should be used or not.
 Is also required for cross-tenant sharing.
 Shared SNAT only avadilable in eu-de region.
+  Deprecated, VPC Shared SNAT End of Life from `01.03.2024`, please do not use.

 * `tags` - (Optional) The key/value pairs to associate with the VPC.